 Phase 1: Emergency remote teaching.
 In many cases, this was just a rush to get things online as quickly as possible, largely via the virtual classroom.
 Zoom and other video-heavy approaches became quick substitutes for the traditional face-to-face approach.
 There seemed to be general acceptance and understanding that circumstances were driving less-than-optimal, presumably temporary, stopgap efforts.

-Phase 2: Organizations continued to move training to virtual formats, often with more concern about sticking to existing training schedules than to spending effort on good design/redesign and developing facilitator skills.
-By June, more than 90% of organizations were offering at least some virtual training, up from three-quarters in 2019.
+Phase 2: Grudging Adoption of Virtual.
+Organizations continued to move training to virtual formats, often with more concern about sticking to existing training schedules than to spending effort on good design/redesign and developing facilitator skills.
+By June of 2020, more than 90% of organizations were offering at least some virtual training, up from three-quarters in 2019.
 InSync Training saw the number of 7+ hour sessions they were asked to support surge from 116 in 2019 to 1267 scheduled in 2020.

 Reports indicate that many people who have shifted to remote workspaces will remain there.
 Much of the former traditional classroom training will stay in the virtual environment, likely permanently.
 For those of us who have been advocating for virtual approaches, this is bittersweet: Businesses and face-to-face-loving L&D staff have lessened their resistance, but much of what is moving online is still being shifted without much regard to redesigning for the different environment or helping facilitators develop skills for virtual classroom delivery.
-And scheduling remains a challenge: InSync Training has already booked 250 7+ hour sessions for 2021, with more to come.
+And scheduling remains a challenge: InSync Training has booked more than 2000 7+ hour sessions in 2021, and the trend continues into 2022.

 While all this has certainly been hard on training departments and vendors, there’s little conversation about the toll it has taken on learners who, in addition to their work, have been subjected to: